ritikkkkkk10/ModellingMine/README.md

-Got it!
-You want the README rewritten so that it **frames the project as a mining tunnel/pathway modeling system** — focusing on ventilation, cooling, and optimal paths in a mine, instead of abstract maze solving.
-Here’s a fully revised version:

----

 # 🏗️ Mining Tunnel Simulation & Path Optimization

 A comprehensive implementation of mining tunnel modeling and path optimization algorithms, designed to simulate ventilation, cooling, and efficient navigation through complex underground mines.